timothyhull/100daysofcode/days/_83_84/README.md

 ### :notebook: 9/17/22

 - Re-reviewed the first portion of the YouTube video overview for the abstract factory design pattern.
-    - Started testing in a new, simplified Python file, versus refactoring the climate application.
+    - Started testing in a new, simplified Python file (`abs_3a.py`), versus refactoring the climate application.

 ---

 ### :notebook: 9/18/22

-- Reviewed and refactored simplified Python file although the revisions do not result in functional code.
+- Reviewed and refactored simplified Python file (`abs_3b.py`) although the revisions do not result in functional code.

+---

+### :notebook: 9/19/22

+- Reviewed and refactored simplified Python file (`abs_3b.py`) and produced the expected output.
+    - Next step is to write a new file with an abstract factory design pattern framework and test.